 Since the tape will trap heat, make sure to have water and a fan off to the side.
 Remember to record the event and take pictures so that everyone can look back on their fearless, duct-taped leader’s commitment.
 Not only will students love this event, but your teachers will, too!

 It doesn’t get more engaging for kids than a scavenger hunt!
 Since you can use the school as a venue, all the donations you receive will be straight profit.
-Set up tricky riddles and zigzagging maps.
-Kids will have a blast with one another.
-Plus, it’s a great way for new students to learn about the environment.
+Set up tricky riddles and zigzagging maps to keep kids on their toes.
+Kids will have a blast figuring out clues with each other.
+Plus, it’s a great way for new students to learn about the school and the local environment.
 Charge a small registration fee and incorporate a prize or two for the winners.

 A Scrabble tournament is another engaging, educational fundraising event idea for schools.
-For this event, set up a bracket-style system and charge an admission fee.
+For this event, set up a bracket-style playoff system and charge an admission fee.
 You can do it solo style or group style.
-In other words, kids can play one-on-one or in teams of 2-4.
+In other words, kids can play 1v1 or in teams of 2-4.

 Remember to set a time limit for each round to make sure the event stays on track.
-Also, consider having volunteers run a refreshment table where they bring in baked goods and bottled water.
+Also, consider having volunteers run a refreshment table where they bring in baked goods and refreshments.